MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-timeline.md

 // image 6

-At this point you are ready to define your next activity.
-Don't forget to save your activites.
+At this point you are ready to define your next activity which can be done via the **Add** button as highlighted in red below.
+Don't forget to save your activites (shown in blue):

+// image 7

 ## Customer 360 Dashboard Timeline
 Once inside the Customer 360 dashboard, you can start viewing the activities timeline for that specific customer.

-// image 6
+// image 8

 ### How to Populate the Timeline component on the Dashboard
 That can be done via the right side panel.

 - First, choose the **unified Activity** entity in the entities field:

-// image 7
+// image 9

 - Then, ..

 ### Exploring the Timeline
 The timeline diagram includes the activities that you defined on the **timeline screen** in chronological order.
 Each of your customer's activities includes the following detials:

-// image 8
+// image 10

 - **1.Activity Display Name**: In the example above it is
 - **2.Activity Start time or End time**: In the example above it is
 - **3. Activity Type**: This type was auto-identified for your activity and falls under one of six general categories.
 Those categories can be found above the timeline diagram:

-// image 9
+// image 11

 - **4. Activity Duration**: In the example above it is

 ### Filtering Timeline Activites
 In addition, you can choose to include on your timeline specific set of your defined activities.
 The filter field on the right side panel servs that goal:

-// image 10
+// image 12

 Here you can filter by one of the following options:
 - Customer ID